-How the VA Determines Eligibility for Extra-Scheduler Consideration
+How the VA Determines Eligibility for Extra-Schedular Consideration

 If the VA determines that your symptoms exist outside the rating code criteria, the agency then decides if the disability or condition interferes with your ability to hold a job or requires hospitalization on a consistent basis.

 For example, if you sustained a neck injury, it might not limit your range of motion, but you may suffer from severe headaches or neck pain after sitting at a desk for more than an hour, and this could demonstrate a significant interference with your employment.
 Or, you may suffer from inflammatory bowel disease, and your symptoms may require frequent hospitalization.

 If your condition meets the criteria, the VA refers your case to the Director of the VA Compensation and Pension Service, which determines if your disability will be given the extra-schedular rating.
 However, it’s important to remember that any service-connection compensation can be re-evaluated by the VA at any time.
 Unless you’ve received “total and permanent disability” for more than 20 years, the VA can re-assess your situation and change your compensation.